ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/networkloadbalancer_forwardingrule.md

 page_title: "IonosCloud : ionoscloud_networkloadbalancer_forwardingrule"
 sidebar_current: "docs-ionoscloud-datasource-networkloadbalancer_forwardingrule"
 description: |-
-Get information on a Network Loadbalancer Forwarding Rule
+Get information on a Network Load Balancer Forwarding Rule
 ---

 # ionoscloud_networkloadbalancer_forwardingrule

-The network loadbalancer forwarding rule data source can be used to search for and return existing network forwarding rules.
+The network load balancer forwarding rule data source can be used to search for and return existing network forwarding rules.

 ## Example Usage